rust-lang/rust/src/doc/rustdoc/src/unstable-features.md

 These features operate by extending the `#[doc]` attribute, and thus can be caught by the compiler and enabled with a `#![feature(...)]` attribute in your crate.

-### Documenting platform/feature specific information
+### Documenting platform-specific or feature-specific information

 Because of the way Rustdoc documents a crate, the documentation it creates is specific to the target rustc compiles for.
 Anything that's specific to any other target is dropped via `#[cfg]` attribute